ajyey/rutgersjs/README.md

 ![Logo](https://i2.wp.com/stonybrookhockey.com/wp-content/uploads/2016/08/rutgerslogo.png?fit=128%2C128&ssl=1)
 # rutgersjs
 A Rutgers API wrapper based in node.js.
-In its current form, rutgersjs supports retrieving common information about bus routes, stops, predictions and locations.
+In its current form, rutgersjs supports retrieving common information about bus routes, stops, and predictions.
 Further releases will include methods to interact with other facets of the Rutgers API such as Schedule of Classes and Events.

+**Error handling at this time is basically non-existent.
+Examples of this would be using the wrong route title or stop title as a parameter when invoking the appropriate functions.
+Because of this, if you are experiencing unexpected behavior, it is highly recommended that you double check your parameters against the list of valid parameters in the [wiki](https://github.com/andrewleonard1693/rutgersjs/wiki).**

 ## Getting Started